TevinWang/2020vision/README.md

 ## 2020vision

-99% of colorblind people suffer from red-green color vision deficiency, which makes it difficult for them to distinguish the colors on a traffic light.
+**99% of colorblind** people suffer from red-green color vision deficiency, which makes it difficult for them to distinguish the colors on a traffic light.
 Not only is it an annoyance, not being able to see the colors from a distance can cause life-threatening accidents.
 In fact, motor vehicle accidents are a leading cause of death worldwide.

 In order to combat this issue, we must develop an assistive program that alerts colorblind drivers about traffic light information.

-Introducing 2020vision.
-A novel AI solution that detects traffic lights and sends out alerts to the driver.
+**Introducing 2020vision**.
+A **novel AI solution** that detects traffic lights and sends out alerts to the driver.
 Our program takes in video, identifies nearby traffic lights, targets its color, and uses text to speech to enunciate the status of the traffic light.
 We want to implement this solution into a car’s dash cam.

-We used a combination of YOLO, OpenCV, and python to build our project.
+We used a combination of **YOLO, OpenCV, and python** to build our project.

 First, YOLO object detection is used to pinpoint locations and boundaries of various objects in the frame.
 This is implemented by this boxes method which returns a list of boxes with which the objects are contained.